poissonconsulting/tuv-x/docs/source/user_guide.rst

 There are no configuration options for this solver.

-Discrete Ordinant
+Discrete Ordinate
 ~~~~~~~~~~~~~~~~~

 This is an ``n``-stream solver, where ``n`` is an
 even number between 2 and 32.
-The configuration format for the discrete ordinant solver is:
+The configuration format for the discrete ordinate solver is:

 .. code-block:: JSON

-   "type": "discrete ordinant",
+   "type": "discrete ordinate",
    "number of streams": 4